SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

     When I set the variable "court_date" to "today + 12"
 ```

+You can also use environment variables to set values with [the `secret variables` Step](#secret-variables-step), even if the value doesn't need to be secret.

 ---

-The `secret variables` Step can set variables that have sensitive information.
+<span id="secret-variables-step">The `secret variables` Step</span> can set variables that have sensitive information.
 For example, a password.
 The value of this variable will not appear anywhere in the report or in the console.
 Also, you will be unable to take a screenshot of the page.

 This is a complex Step to use.
 You **must** use a GitHub "secret" to store the value.
 To learn how to create and add a secret for the test, see the [GitHub secrets section](#github-secrets).